bassdman/modulerizr/README.md

 <!-- - [Quicklink to the API](#api-description) -->

 ## The Problem
-When designing websites you will end up in many problems like very large files imports, overwriting css-rules, overwriting javascript-variables,...
+When designing larger websites you will end up in many problems you have to challenge, like
+- very large files imports
+- overwriting css-rules,
+- overwriting/global scoped javascript-variables,
+- serverside syntax like php,jsp,... mixed with html-content
+- ...
 Let's consider the html below:
 ``` html
 <html>